NormanLo4319/Basic_Algorithms_with_Python/README.md

 ## The Basic Algorithms with Python
-The objective for this repository is to demonstrate the basic concept of problem solving with algorithm.
+The objective for this repository is to demonstrate the basic concepts of algorithm with Python.

 ### I. Fibonacci Polynomial